 Open 10am to 11pm daily, 33 Man Kwong St, Central, Hong Kong.
 Nearest MTR: Central (10 minutes walk from MTR)

 Popping up in major tourist cities across the world, observation wheels are a great opportunity to get a different perspective on the city skyline – and Hong Kong’s is no different.
-One of those tourist draws that families gravitate towards when in Hong Kong with kids.
+One of those tourist draws that families gravitate towards when in Hong Kong with kids and a kitchy fun thing to do while in City of Dreams.

 The 20 minute ride on this giant ferris wheel takes in three rotations, giving you impressive views across Victoria Harbour and beyond.
 A fun family activity, ride it during the day or better yet take a spin at night during the Symphony of Lights laser show.